GyverLibs/Settings/README_EN.md

 }
 `` `

-## Mayer
+## biller
-The package is assembled by a build in a builder - a function in a program that is called when a request from webmord comes.Inside the builder, you need to call the components in the order in which they should be in webmord.Calling the component adds information about it to the package.At this stage, the value is also reading for the widget according to its ID from the database, if it is connected and the value is not indicated clearly.
+The package is assembled by a build in a builder - a function in a program that is called when a request from webmord comes.Inside the builder, you need to call the components in the order in which they should be in webmord.Calling the component adds information about it to the package.At this stage, the value is also reading for the widget according to its ID from the database, if it is connected and *the value is not indicated explicitly *.

+> If you need the parameter to be read from the database, but you need to specify the argument after it - the value must be specified `Text ()` as it is made in the default function.For example, color for Label `B.Label (Key," Label! ", Text (), sets :: colors :: Mint);`.If you specify an empty line (`B.Label (Key," Label! "," ", Sets :: colors :: Mint);`) - an empty line will go as a value, i.e.The value is not from the database.

 `` `CPP
 Gyverdb DB;